 Keeping track of mileage allowances

-If you manage a large number of employees, or your employees frequently use vehicles to travel for work, consider using a centralised platform such as Spendesk to manage mileage allowances and general travel spending.
+If you manage a large number of employees, or your employees frequently use vehicles to travel for work, consider using a centralized platform such as Spendesk to manage mileage allowances and general travel spending.

 Employees save time on the road with access to smart payment methods, clear approval processes and digital tracking of receipts and mileage claims.